In collaboration with Eden, we're planting up to 2.5 million new trees in Madagascar, in our own forest.

 Eden Reforestation Projects has started in recognition of the fact that deforestation and extreme poverty go hand in hand – and therefore it also goes hand in hand to lift people out of extreme poverty by replanting the world’s forests.
 “Employ to plant” works by having Eden enter into areas of extreme poverty and unemployment, offering fair paid work to replant trees.
 It provides a wealth of socio-economic benefits to the local population while restoring forests.

-The trees we are going to plant are called mangrove trees.
-It just means trees that grow in salt water but can easily be different species.
-Mangrove trees are particularly important because precisely this type of tree absorbs very much CO2 and at the same time counteracts erosion of the coastlines and creates a habitat for a large number of animals and fish.
-Even though we do not count the trees in the CO2 reduction we make, we still think it is important to plant just the trees that absorb the most CO2.
+The trees we are planting are called mangrove trees.
+The mangrove trees grow in salt water and is name for different species.
+Mangrove trees are particularly important because this type of tree absorbs very much CO2 and at the same time counteracts erosion of the coastlines and creates a habitat for a large number of animals and fish.
+Even though we do not count the trees in the CO2 reduction we make, we still think it is important to plant the trees that absorb the most CO2.
 But why don’t we count them?
 You can read this here:

 Forests are hugely important to the world.
 It is literally a “machine” that sucks CO2 directly out of the air.
 In addition, the forests are home to an incredible amount of the world’s animals and are invaluable from an environmental perspective.
 They counteract soil erosion, retain soil nutrients, maintain groundwater levels, and many, many more important functions.